Josh Thomas

 And honestly: it was fun.

-This is where the “gift” of open source really hit me.
-Astral’s codebases and PRs have become my textbook.
-Their discussions around error handling, incremental parsing, cross-platform quirks, or performance trade-offs — all of it has become incredibly useful as part of my own education and journey learning Rust.
+This is where the "gift" of open source really hit me.
+Astral's codebases and PRs have become my textbook.
+Their discussions around error handling, incremental parsing, cross-platform quirks, performance trade-offs - all of it has been incredibly useful while I've been learning Rust.

-And more than that: I wasn’t just inspired — I borrowed ideas and techniques directly.
+And beyond reading, I borrowed ideas and techniques directly.
 The architecture of my Django language server is heavily influenced by techniques I first saw in their repos: using salsa for incremental cached computations, structuring a Rust project into multiple crates within a workspace, and even approaches for integrating cleanly with Python.
 Astral, in turn, built on ideas from other open projects like rust-analyzer and Cargo itself.

-That chain of influence, the gift being passed along, is what makes open source so remarkable.
+That chain of influence is what makes open source special.

 The Gift Passed Along

-So while the original intention of the phrase "open source is a gift" is valid, I'm trying to look at it through a different lens.
-I don’t just mean the code you uv add or pip install or cargo add.
-I mean the act of doing the work in the open.
-Every bug triaged in public, every design debate captured in a GitHub thread, every pull request left for anyone to study—it’s all an ongoing seminar in how good software is made.
+So yeah, the original meaning of "open source is a gift" holds up.
+But I think there's more to it than the code you uv add or pip install or cargo add.
+There's the act of doing the work in the open.
+Bug triages, design debates in GitHub threads, pull requests anyone can read through - it's all basically a free, ongoing seminar in how good software gets made.

-Astral, of course, isn’t the only one building in the open — they’re just the most relevant to my journey this past year.
-Countless others, from CPython to Django and many other projects maintained entirely by volunteers, are out there too.
-All ready for anyone to study and learn from.
+Astral, of course, isn't the only one building in the open - they're just the most relevant to my journey this past year.
+Countless others, from CPython to Django to projects maintained entirely by volunteers, are out there too, all ready for anyone to study.